AchilleSalaun/starter-academic/content/home/experience.md

   date_start = "2018-09-01"
   date_end = "2020-11-01"
   description = """
-For two consecutive years, I supervised labs sessions for a course about [Scientific Calculus](https://enseignements.telecom-sudparis.eu/fiche.php?m=20385&complete) (Master 1) and an other about
+For two consecutive years, I supervised labs sessions for a course on [Scientific Calculus](https://enseignements.telecom-sudparis.eu/fiche.php?m=20385&complete) (Master 1) and another one on
 [Image Segmentation with Hidden Markov Models](https://enseignements.telecom-sudparis.eu/fiche.php?m=7349&complete) (Master 2) at Télécom SudParis.
 These courses were respectively coordinated by Yohan Petetin, and Wojciech Pieczynski and Emmanuel Monfrini.